eduardozulian/a-featured-page-widget/readme.txt

 == Changelog ==

+= 1.3 =
+* Introduce classes generally used for post thumbnails, such as `post-thumbnail` and `entry-image`.
+* Update coding standards.

 = 1.2 =
 * Added widget defaults and removed cache functionality to work correctly with `the_widget()`.
 * Replaced `page-link` argument with `link-text`.